 The sculpture of Aeneas, Anchises and Ascanius (1618-19), in the Galleria Borghese, was carved by Gian Lorenzo Bernini (1598-1680) when he was just twenty years old.
 It was long thought to be the work of his father, Pietro, who was also a sculptor, and many still argue that Bernini junior had help from Bernini senior.

 The life-size sculpture depicts a scene from the second book of Vergil's Aeneid, in which the hero Aeneas escapes from Troy with his father Anchises and his son Ascanius.
-Aeneas shoulders his frail father, who carries two small statues, the penates, the gods of a Roman household.
+Aeneas shoulders his frail father, who carries two small statues, the penates (household gods).

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and

 small-group walking tours